duniter/duniter/doc/Protocol.md

 stepMax     | Maximum step between the WoT and individual and a newcomer powZeroMin  | Minimum number of zeros for a Proof-of-Work powPeriod   | Number of written blocks to wait to lower the PoW difficulty by 1.
-Value is either a `[1;+infinity[` integer or a `]0;1[` decimal value.
+Value is either a `[1;+infinity[` integer or a `]0;1[` decimal value. incDateMin  | Minimum number of confirmations to increment the current date.

 ### Computed variables